 Randi remembered that the mole was new within the year, and she too had noticed the mole’s color.
 “I googled what kind of moles I should be worried about, but mine didn’t look like any of the ones online,” Randi says.
 “It was just dark, and I didn’t like it.”

 After Dr. Shahrooz explained her recommendations about which moles should be taken off, Randi decided to return to her as a new patient and get them removed.
-Dr. Shahrooz followed her instincts: Even though it didn’t fit the typical criteria for melanoma, she removed the mole on Randi’s thigh first thing, hoping it would not be cancerous.
-[Editor’s note: This story first appeared in 2018.
-In 2019, after consulting with our medical advisers, we changed the wording of our ABCDEs to include the words “D is for Diameter or Dark,” and “Some experts say it is also important to look for any lesion, no matter what size, that is darker than others.”]
+It is important to look for any lesion, no matter what size, that is darker than others.
+Dr. Shahrooz followed her instincts: she removed the mole on Randi’s thigh first thing, hoping it would not be cancerous.

 The pathology report came back a week after Dr. Shahrooz removed the mole.
 It showed that the lesion was malignant — a superficial spreading melanoma, the most common invasive form of the disease.
 Randi got the call the day before her 34th birthday.
 “I had a bad feeling, but it was still shocking to hear,” Randi says.
 “I knew this was why I was nervous.
 I had a feeling about this mole since I first noticed it.”